howardisaacson/Intro-to-Astro2024/Week1_Unix_Python_Papers/README.md

 http://swcarpentry.github.io/python-novice-inflammation/

 Deliverable:
-   Save each of the plots that you create with the tutorial and save them in your google drive folder.
+   Save each of the plots that you create with the tutorial and post them on Discord

 ### Paper of the week: Assignment 4) Read this exoplanet review paper: